Art Knowledge - All Articles Section

 Preetha Ramanathan: Panchagavya is a traditional Indian mixture made from five products derived from cows, which are considered sacred in Hinduism.
 The term "Panchagavya" is derived from two Sanskrit words: “pancha,” meaning "five," and "gavya," meaning "cow”; it mainly consists of cow dung, cow urine, cow milk, curd, and ghee (clarified butter).
 Panchagavya holds immense significance in Ayurvedic medicine in India.

 The primary purpose of building this brand was to give it our all to change the unfortunate plight of the animals.
 Firstly, we aimed to develop a profitable business model offering dung-based products to demonstrate to communities and farmers who owned cattle to view their livestock’s dung as a valuable resource rather than waste and generate a steady income using it, mutually benefiting themselves and their cattle.
 Secondly, the distressing issue of cattle abuse for meat and dairy (and leather) motivated us to establish a cow sanctuary close to the city limits in Chennai; we nurture nearly a hundred cows and bulls (twenty different breeds) on a one-and-a-half acre rented land.
 Each animal is equally cared for in our shelter till their last breath and given a respectful burial after their passing.
 Simultaneously, our attempts to educate the urban sector about this topic are ongoing.
 In fact, we rented this land to keep the urban population well-connected with this cause and allow children and adults alike to interact (and empathize) easily with these beautiful animals.
-Uploading our content on YouTube, displaying our products at trade shows, supporting other similar brands, and conversing with YouTubers on their channel include our attempts to spread the word.
+Uploading our content on YouTube, displaying our products at trade shows, supporting other similar brands, and conversing with YouTubers on their channels include our attempts to spread the word.

 While we’ve registered the cow shelter as an NGO and a trust that uses all monetary donations from our volunteers and the general public for quality cattle feed and the well-being of the cattle, Ishta Panchagavya is registered as a business entity.
 Our business model is a 4-point agenda: 1) By using our products, one not only contributes to a worthy cause but also practices a sustainable and healthy lifestyle; 2) Since dung is a natural byproduct of cattle, it is biodegradable, making our products eco-friendly; 3) It shows farmers that they can make a living through this approach; 4) Innocent lives are saved from ruthless slaughtering and abandonment, and indigenous cattle breeds are conserved.